-Freematics ONE+ Model H is a variant of Freematics ONE+ with integrated 4G LTE cellular module, 10Hz GNSS module + antenna, and support for heavy duty vehicles.
+Freematics ONE+ Model H is a variant of Freematics ONE+ with integrated 4G LTE cellular module, 10Hz GNSS module + antenna, and support for heavy duty vehicles

-- High performance Wi-Fi and Bluetooth communications
+- Programmable main controller with high performance Wi-Fi and Bluetooth

 - G-force measurement and motion/orientation detection

 - Supporting passenger cars (12V) and heavy duty vehicles (24V)

 - Access to all standard OBD-II PIDs, DTC, VIN from vehicle ECU